 Piano teaching and music education has the power to change the way you think and work.
-My own teachers did this for me, and I, and other teachers like me work to do this for our students.
+My own teachers did this for me, and I, and many other teachers like me, work to do this for our students.

 Be clear about your goals, as well as your level of commitment to learning, when looking for a teacher.
 Look for a teacher and a lesson format in your budget, where the teaching content and policy suits you.
 This will help you learn best, and make music a part of your life.